jadecobra/python_tdd_exercises/source/classes.rst

   the test passes

-The solution works but needs different :ref:`functions<what is a function?>`, one to make the person and another to make the introduction.
+The solution works but needs different :ref:`functions<what is a function?>` - one to make the person and another to make the message.

 ----

 *********************************************************************************
-test_classy_person_introduction
+test_classy_person_hello
 *********************************************************************************

 I can also do this with a class_